KnextKoder/Twitter-Clone-FullStack/README.md

-# Build and Deploy: TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel (2023)
+# Built and Deployed a TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel using TypeScript

-This is a repository for a FullStack Twitter clone tutorial using React, NextJS, TailwindCSS & Prisma.
+This is a repository for a FullStack Twitter clone using TypeScript, React, NextJS, TailwindCSS & Prisma.

 It has funcionalities such as: